pitpit/synt/README.md

 * Specific draw for knob with animation when changing value
 * Specific draw for oscillator
 * PRotect against wiring loop
+* Do we really need to pass audioContext to wire/unwire (because we can get it from Mod property using this.audioContext)